-Quentin Bryce Law Doctoral Scholarship and Teaching Fellowship 2019/2020 – Australia
+Quentin Bryce Law Doctoral Scholarship and Teaching Fellowship 2020/2021 for International Students – Australia

 Offered annually?
 Yes